openspim/openspim.github.io/xopenspim/alignment_FOV.md

 </p>
 </details>

-<span style="color:darkred; font-weight:bold">Careful!
-Particularly in an X-OpenSPIM setup with two detection objectives, it is crucial that the glass capillary with its column of agarose is positioned well in the center of the chamber before proceeding with the alignment!</span>&nbsp;</br>
-**Use the 4D-stage** to focus on the left or right edge of the agarose and **center the column of agarose** in the field of view.
+-   **Use the 4D-stage** to focus on the left or right edge of the agarose and **center the column of agarose** in the field of view.
 A smartphone's bright light source is sufficient find the capillary and bring it into the field of view.

 <figure align="center">
   <a href="https://openspim.org/images/alignment/Alignment_Figure7.png" target="_blank"><img width="700" src="https://openspim.org/images/alignment/Alignment_Figure7.png"></a>